 Credit-bearing internships and service-learning opportunities are available during the semester or summer at many program sites.
 Please see an advisor in the Office of International Education for more information.

-To explore the most up-to-date program options, visit bentley.edu/offices/international-education/ and then meet with a study abroad advisor.
+To explore the most up-to-date program options, visit International Education and then meet with a study abroad advisor.
 All students are encouraged to visit as early as their first year, as planning ahead is important.

-Students studying abroad at Bentley partner and affiliate programs earn Bentley credits and Bentley grades for all approved courses.
+Grading is "GPA neutral" for students studying abroad for a semester or academic year at Bentley partner and affiliate programs.
+Students earn Bentley credits and Bentley grades for all approved courses.
 If the program utilizes a different grading system, grades will be translated to Bentley's A-F/4.0 system according to Bentley’s equivalency scale.
-The Bentley transcript will show the term abroad with all approved course titles, Bentley credits, and Bentley grades in the A-F/4.0 system.
+The Bentley transcript will show the term abroad with all approved course titles, Bentley credits, and Bentley grades in the A-F system.
 For grade translation details, please reference Bentley Grade Equivalencies chart on the International Education website.
 Programs not listed on the chart use a grading scale similar to Bentley's system and do not require translation.

-- non-Bentley study abroad programs (transfer credit policy applies)
+- "non-Bentley" term and academic year programs (transfer credit policy applies)

 - domestic study away programs (similar U.S. grading applies)